Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The petroglyphs at Bloomington Petroglyph Park

 View large boulders with Indigenous petroglyphs in the heart of St. George.
-The Bloomington Petroglyph Park petroglyph scenes depict mostly human and animal forms, as well as early maps.
+The Bloomington Petroglyph Park depicts mostly human and animal forms, as well as early maps.

-No reservation is required to visit the park but for the sake of preservation, the park officials strongly discourage touching and tampering with the petroglyphs.
+No reservation is required to visit.
+But park officials strongly discourage touching and tampering with the petroglyphs for the sake of preservation.
 Help preserve the ancient stories of the past by leaving no trace and admiring them from a distance.

 St. George Utah Temple